bahrus/trans-render/README.md

 - If the key is a string that starts with a capital letter, then it is part of a "Next Step" expression that indicates where to jump down to next in the DOM tree.
 - If the key is a string that starts with ^ then it matches if the tag name starts with the rest of the string [TODO]
 - If the key is a string that ends with $ then it matches if the tag name ends with the rest of the string [TODO]
+- If the key is "debug" then set a breakpoint in the code at that point.
 - If the key is an ES6 symbol, it is a shortcut to grab a reference to a DOM element previously stored either in context.host or context.cache, where context.host is a custom element instance.

 ### CSS Match Rules